MarekGogol/vpsmanager-cli/readme.md

 - creates and managing NGINX, PHP configurations and databases for each hosting
 - manages SSL lets encrypt configuration and sets nginx properly
 - you can setup backups for everything what you need, from webpages, databases, custom directories...
-- supports remote server backups
+- supports remote server backups and email notifications.

-Everything this is ready in the box, you just need to configure this features by installation commands.
+Everything is ready in the box, you just need to configure this features by installation commands.
 Also if you need use just backups, you can setup just backups.

 ## 1. Installation